-Nitish Kumar takes oath as Bihar CM for fourth term
+Nitish Kumar takes oath as Bihar CM for fourth term, PM Modi says ‘NDA family will work together’

 BJP’s Renu Kumari and Tarkishore Prasad took oath as the deputy chief ministers.